 - 1. For hydraulic fracture stimulation performed through a frac string run inside the intermediate casing string: - a.
 The frac string must be either stung into a liner or run with a packer set at a minimum depth of one hundred feet [30.48 meters] below the top of cement or one hundred feet [30.48 meters] below the top of the Inyan Kara formation whichever is deeper. - b.
 The intermediate casing-frac string annulus must be pressurized and monitored during frac operations. - c.
 An adequately sized, function tested pressure relief valve must be utilized on the treating lines from the pumps to the wellhead, with suitable check valves to limit the volume of flowback fluid should the relief valve open.
 The relief valve must be set to limit line pressure to no more than eighty-five percent of the internal yield pressure of the frac string. - d.
 An adequately sized, function tested pressure relief valve and an adequately sized diversion line must be utilized to divert flow from the intermediate casing to a pit or containment vessel in case of frac string failure.
 The relief valve must be set to limit annular pressure to no more than eighty-five percent of the lowest internal yield pressure of the intermediate casing string. - e.
-The surface casing valve must be connected to a diversion line rigged to a pit or containment vessel through adequately sized rupture disks in order to monitor and enable relief of any pressure encountered in the surface casing-intermediate casing annulus during frac operations and no more than three hundred fifty pounds per square inch [2413 kilopascals] of back pressure shall be applied to the surface casing-intermediate casing annulus. - f.
-An adequately sized, function tested remote operated frac valve must be utilized between the treating line and the wellhead. - 2.
-For hydraulic fracture stimulation performed through an intermediate casing string:
+The surface casing valve must be fully open and connected to a diversion line rigged to a pit or containment vessel. - f.
+An adequately sized, function tested remote operated frac valve must be utilized between the treating line and the wellhead.